hedcet/boxoffice-server/readme.md

-this will download/update both [rebrand.ly/bookmyshow](http://rebrand.ly/bookmyshow) & [rebrand.ly/paytm-movies](http://rebrand.ly/paytm-movies) into `store/dump` folder using git, javascript & nedb for analysis
+this will download/update both [rebrand.ly/bookmyshow](http://rebrand.ly/bookmyshow) & [rebrand.ly/paytm-movies](http://rebrand.ly/paytm-movies) into `store/dump` folder using git

 ### how to use?